 dd Day of month, from 1 to 31.
 Always output as two digits. mm mmm Month.
 In output, mm is output as two digits, mmm as the first three letters of an English month name (January, February,).
 In input, both of these formats, plus Roman numerals, are accepted. уууу Year.
 In output, DATETIME and YMDHMS always produce 4-digit years; other formats can produce a 2- or 4-digit year.
-The century assumed for 2-digit years depends on the EPOCH setting (see [SET EPOCH], page 241).
+The century assumed for 2-digit years depends on the EPOCH setting (see [SET EPOCH], page 270).
 In output, a year outside the epoch causes the whole field to be filled with asterisks (''). jjj Day of year (Julian day), from 1 to 366.
 This is exactly three digits giving the count of days from the start of the year.
 January 1 is considered day 1. q Quarter of year, from 1 to 4.
-Quarters start on January 1, April 1, July 1, and October 1. ww Week of year, from 1 to 53.
+Quarters start on January 1, April 1, July 1, and October 1. พพ Week of year, from 1 to 53.
 Output as exactly two digits.
 January 1 is the first day of week 1.
+DD Count of days, which may be positive or negative.
+Output as at least two digits. hh Count of hours, which may be positive or negative.
+Output as at least two digits.